Key takeaways

 What makes stocks rise and fall?

 That doesn’t mean that the price of a stock will rise every day.
 In the short term, the market will react to many factors and the stock price will rise or fall.
-A hot new product, the loss of a key contract, or some other incident can cause a sudden rise or drop.

 Tracking the market

-The general direction of the market is usually judged by one of two indexes.
+The general direction of the stock market is usually judged by one of two indexes.
 Indexes use a combination of stocks to measure the market.

-- The Standard & Poor's 500 Index, referred to as the S&P 500, is the value of the 500 (actually 505) largest stocks in the stock market.
+Referred to as the S&P 500, is the value of the 500 (actually 505) largest stocks in the stock market.
 The largest are Apple, Microsoft, and Amazon.

 Smart investing is boring

-The stock market is best used for long-term investments, such as saving for retirement.
-In the short run, stocks can rise or fall dramatically.
 In the long term, the overall market (as measured by the S&P 500) has averaged about a 10% annual gain.
-Invest for the long term and the law of averages will work in your favor.
+Invest for the long term in a diversified portfolio and the law of averages will work in your favor.

-Many investors get nervous when the market drops or excited when it rises.
-That’s natural.
-But when those emotions cause investors to try to time the market, results suffer.
 Studies show that market timers average about a 4% annual gain.
 Investing in the S&P 500 for 30 years may not give you an exciting story to tell, but an average gain of 10% a year will help you get to some exciting places.
-When it comes to individual stocks, buying and holding for the long-term is also often a good strategy.
-Had you purchased $1,000 worth of Apple stock on the day the first iPhone was announced in 2007, your investment would have gained $300 that day, and would be worth over $30,000 today.

 Most importantly, have a financial plan for every aspect of your life, including the role stocks will play in that plan.